-Although there are many worthwhile charitable and educational projects and community needs in our local area, the limited and declining availability of funds requires CVEC establish funds priority categories with annual budget allocation ranges for each category.
+Although there are many worthwhile charitable and educational projects and community needs in our local area, the limited and declining availability of funds requires CVEC establish funds priority categories.
 The following shall serve as a guide to the CVEC Foundation Board members as they distribute funds:

-A. Community Service (up to 40%)
+A. Community Service

 - 1. Programs, projects, and organizations that are important components of a community's overall quality of life, with emphasis on public safety, health care, self-sufficiency, and basic human needs such as food and housing. - 2.
-Programs and projects that enhance the cultural environment of communities in our local area. - B. Economic Development (up to 30%) - 1.
-Programs and projects designed to promote greater economic stability by helping to expand and diversify local economies, with emphasis on business retention and expansion, new business development, and tourism. - 2.
+Programs and projects that enhance the cultural environment of communities in our local area.

+B. Economic Development

+- 1. Programs and projects designed to promote greater economic stability by helping to expand and diversify local economies, with emphasis on business retention and expansion, new business development, and tourism. - 2.
 Programs and projects that encourage cooperation among regional and community economic development organizations.

-- 3. Community leadership programs designed to improve problem-solving skills and empower people to become self-reliant in identifying solutions to local economic and social problems. - C. Education and Youth (up to 30%) - 1.
+- 3. Community leadership programs designed to improve problem-solving skills and empower people to become self-reliant in identifying solutions to local economic and social problems. - C. Education and Youth - 1.
 Educational scholarships and other youth development programs and projects. - 2.
 Programs that are designed to combat critical social problems affecting our children and youth. - 3.
 Programs and projects that promote wellness and encourage youth participation in athletics and physical fitness activities. - 4.
-Unclaimed Capital Credits, which may be distributed to a tax-exempt organization pursuant to Iowa Statues may be allocated under this funding category. - D. Environment (up to 15%) - 1.
+Unclaimed Capital Credits, which may be distributed to a tax-exempt organization pursuant to Iowa Statues may be allocated under this funding category. - D. Environment - 1.
 Programs and projects that promote community recycling and natural resources and wildlife preservation. - 2.
 Community-based environment quality education programs. - 3.
-Environmentally sensitive agricultural research programs and projects. - E. Emergency Assistance (up to 30%) - 1.
-Local agencies such as police, fire, ambulance, rescue and others providing emergency assistance for southcentral Iowa. - F. Disaster Relief (up to 15%) - 1.
+Environmentally sensitive agricultural research programs and projects. - E. Emergency Assistance - 1.
+Local agencies such as police, fire, ambulance, rescue and others providing emergency assistance for southcentral Iowa. - F. Disaster Relief - 1.
 Programs and projects to provide disaster relief and food, clothing, shelter, medical care, clean up an repairs and reconstruction in an emergency following an accident, a severe storm, or other natural causes. - 2.
 Contributions will be focused geographically within the area served by CVEC and adjacent areas.
 Organizations that provide programs and benefits to people who live in this geographic area are eligible for funding consideration, even though the organization is located elsewhere. - 3.
 Funds under this category may also by distributed for disaster planning and preparedness (e.g. pandemic preparedness).